eoss-INFORMATIK/eoss-event-management/README.md

 - we prefer Arrow Functions when possible
 - we use template strings when possible

-- All Imports are soted automatically
+- All Imports are sorted automatically
 - All Tailwind Classes are ordered according to specifity

 We provide editor settings for VS Code, please setup to auto format and fix on save if you dont use VS Code.